PoisotLab/ms_metaweb_perspectives/README.md

 @Strydom2021RoaPre identified two challenges of interest to the prediction of interactions at large scales.
-First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions to locations where inference is perhaps the least required (and still leaves us unable to address regions without data); second, accurate predictions often demand accurate predictors, and the lack of methods that can leverage small amount of data is a serious impediment to our global predictive ability.
-In most places, our most reliable biodiversity knowledge is that of a species pool: through the analysis of databases like GBIF or IUCN, it is possible to establish a list of species in a region of interest; but establishing the interactions between these species is difficult.
+First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions for locations where inference is perhaps the least required (and leaves us unable to make inference in regions without interaction data);
+second, accurate predictions often demand accurate predictors, and the lack of methods that can leverage small amount of *accurate* data is a serious impediment to our global predictive ability.
+In most places, our most reliable biodiversity knowledge is that of a species pool (*i.e.* a set of potentially interacting species in a given area): through the analysis of databases like GBIF or IUCN, it is possible to construct a list of species in a region of interest; but inferring the potential interactions between these species is difficult.

 Following the definition of @Dunne2006NetStr, a metaweb is the ecological network analogue to the species pool; specifically, it inventories all